 What Does Fixed VoIP Mean?

 A fixed VoIP phone number is a VoIP number, but it functions a bit more like a landline in that it is tied to a specific address.
-That means it takes a bit more work to provision than a typical VoIP number, much like setting up a landline phone system instead of hosted VoIP.
+That means it takes a bit more work to provision than a typical VoIP number, much like setting up a landline phone system instead of a cloud-based system (hosted VoIP).
 Additionally, the number can only be used at that location and requires an area code that matches the address.
-You can see the term choice—the number is “fixed” to that location.
-It also has a bit more of a connection to the PSTN than regular VoIP numbers because that’s how the address for the number is established.
+You can see it in the name—the number is “fixed” to that location.
+It also has a bit more of a connection to the Public Switched Telephone Network (PSTN) than regular VoIP numbers because that’s how the address for the number is established.

 This is your typical VoIP setup.
 It’s a phone number that can be used from anywhere so long as you can sign in with your SIP address.
-You might enter a location in admin settings for E911 purposes, but there is no set physical location for the number.
+You enter a physical location in admin settings for E911 purposes, but unlike a non-fixed VoIP number, it isn’t anchored to that location.
 We talk a lot about how VoIP is great for mobile and remote teams—and this is one of the biggest reasons why.
-Another is that a non fixed voip phone can have any area code you choose, no matter where you might have your office.
+Another is that a non-fixed VoIP phone can have any area code you choose, no matter where you might have your office.

 So you might be wondering, if one of the best benefits of using cloud VoIP is its mobility, why would anyone use a fixed VoIP number?
-Well for starters, VoIP is still a much better option than a landline system between setup, cost, and maintenance so if you’re going to have a set location you might as well have it all under the same provider.
-But up until recently, there was a pretty solid set of pros and cons for each.
-However, the changes in telecommunications standards and the ongoing migration away from the PSTN have mostly rendered the pros of a fixed VoIP phone moot.
+Well for starters, VoIP is still a much better option than a landline system when it comes to setup, cost, and maintenance, so if you’re going to have a set location you might as well have it all under the same provider.
+Until recently, there was a pretty solid set of pros and cons for each.
+However, the changes in telecommunications standards and the ongoing migration away from the traditional PSTN have mostly rendered the pros of a fixed VoIP phone moot.

 Fixed VoIP and the PSTN